jordanhudgens/vim-settings/vim-cheat-sheet.md

 - Repeat indenting: .

+## Commenting/Uncommenting

+- Comment: visual block select with CTRL-V then I# (insert # in the begining)
+- Uncomment: visual block select with CTRL-V then X (delete the first symbol on the line)

 ### Visual Mode

 - Changing multiple lines of text: control + v + shift + i + action + esc